 Mushmina is a Moroccan lifestyle brand founded in 2009.
 We custom design and produce our line of handmade clothing, accessories and home products in collaboration with women and artisans in Morocco.

-We are committed to the economic empowerment of women and the employment of artisans in Morocco.
-More than 80% of the skilled artisans Mushmina collaborates with are women; we partner with over 150 artisans to support handmade craft and cottage industry production throughout Morocco.
+We are committed to economic empowerment.
+More than 80% of the skilled artisans Mushmina collaborates with are women; we partner with artisans and cooperatives to support cottage industry production and traditional craft throughout Morocco.

-With our small efforts we hope we contribute to 'designing change.' -Paving a way for a positive, sustainable future for fashion.
+Through our efforts we hope we contribute to 'designing change;' paving a way for a positive, sustainable future.

-In recent years, Katie has been expanding her offerings by pursuing interests in Herbalism, Flower Essence, Floristry and Medical Astrology.
+In recent years, Katie has been expanding her offerings by pursuing interests in Herbalism, Flower Essence, Floristry and Medical Astrology through her brand Sacred Vessels.
 She feels the right tools and wellness practices are what is most needed for our evolution into this new paradigm.
 As a space holder and facilitator of Women’s Circles she hopes to empower women to reconnect in community and to our individual divine nature as creators.
 By being close to nature she believes we have the ability to strengthen our own intuitions.
 Katie’s love of exploration assists in her creative process to capture an ancestral nostalgia and spiritual essence in her work and designs.
 Katie calls Pennsylvania her home and discovery playground along the beautiful Delaware River Valley.
 She is currently working on her medicinal garden and healing arts as an offering in the world.
-Read more about Katie on the Mushmina blog.